All Episodes

 And Andrew McCabe lied to him.

-And deny him his Miranda rights.
+Did he not and deny him his Miranda rights?

 But they had planned and schemed by other information we have not to even do that with General Flynn.

-Wouldn't a White House counsel have asked, Well, what is the nature of this again if proper process was and protocol?
+Wouldn't a White House counsel have asked, well, what is the nature of this, again, of proper process and protocol, what is the nature of the discussion with General Flynn?

 That would have happened.